 HR digital survey

 Introduction

 In the last week of October, PwC Middle East and SAP released the results of their HR Digital Survey 2020.
-The survey covered more than 600 executives and HR professionals from different industries and countries across the Middle East and was focused on understanding the steps organisations need to take to transform the role of HR into a more strategic, value-adding function.
-Respondents by location were 39% United Arab Emirates, 27% Saudi Arabia, 10% Egypt, 8% Qatar, 11% other Middle East countries, and 5% outside the Middle East.
-Although the survey was carried out between February and June 2020, it was adjusted in the later months to take account of the impact of the COVID-19 pandemic.
+This survey covered more than 600 executives and HR professionals from various industries and countries across the Middle East.
+Specifically, it focused on understanding the steps organizations need to take to transform the role of HR into a more strategic, value-adding function.
+In terms of respondents by location, 39% were from the United Arab Emirates, 27% from Saudi Arabia, 10% from Egypt, 8% from Qatar, 11% from other Middle East countries, and 5% from outside the region.

+HR digital survey